Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

-\textbf{Meta Shift:} To highlight the advantage of the proposed method against other non-class-regularization baseline (~{\em i.e.,} ProtoNet~\cite{snell2017prototypical_net}), we measure the stability of the class descriptors of the proposed method against other methods having meta shift issue.
+\textbf{Meta shift.} To highlight the advantage of the proposed method against baseline model~{\em i.e.,} ProtoNet~\cite{snell2017prototypical_net}, we measure the stability of the class descriptors of the proposed method against other methods having meta shift issue.
 Note that for a fair comparison, we use adapted ProtoNet$^+$ with the same pre-trained embedding network.
 For each class in the test set of \textit{MiniImageNet}, we randomly pick 5 samples to construct the class descriptor.
 We repeat this process for 500 tests to generate 500 class descriptors for each baseline.
-The Euclidean distance from the `mean' class descriptor to specific class descriptor in each test indicates the variation of the generated class descriptors.
-Fig.~\ref{fig:curve_fig} shows statistics for the class `worm'.
+The Euclidean distance from the `mean' class descriptor to a specific class descriptor in each test indicates the variation of the generated class descriptors.
+Fig.~\ref{fig:test}-a shows statistics for the class `worm'.
 The proposed method (cyan curve with much less variation) is able to generate more stable class descriptors comparing to ProtoNet$^+$ (magenta curve with severe feature shifting).
 This results in better performance for the few-shot classification task.
-More comparisons of meta shift express in the supplementary material.
+More results of the effectiveness of semantic regularization and comparisons of meta shift express in the supplementary material.

-\textbf{Covariate Shift} Given limited training data (even one sample per class for 1-shot task), when dealing with unseen classes during meta testing, the training data distribution is likely to be different from the distribution of the query data (covariate shift~\cite{sugiyama2007covariate_shift_weighted_cross_val}).
+\textbf{Covariate shift.} Given limited training data (even one sample per class for 1-shot task), when dealing with unseen classes during meta testing, the training data distribution is likely to be different from the distribution of the query data (covariate shift~\cite{sugiyama2007covariate_shift_weighted_cross_val}).
 It requires a generalized embedding network to embed them into a similar feature distribution and be classified with a stable class descriptor from training.